o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 7. Choose **Create Group**.

 #### To create a user group using the AWS CLI
-1. Install and configure the AWS CLI as above, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).
+1. Install and configure the AWS CLI as above, see [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 2. Generate a user group.
 ```cmd
 aws iam create-group --group-name MyUserGroup
 ```

 #### To create user groups using the AWS CDK examples
-The AWS Core CDK stack will autogenerate sample Admins and Users user groups for you.
+The CDK stacks defined in the AWSCore Gem will autogenerate sample `Admins` and `Users` user groups for you.
 By default, these groups are named ```O3DE-AWS-PROJECT-Admins``` and ```O3DE-AWS-PROJECT-Users```.

 See the [CDK setup instructions](cdk-application) for more details.